onShowcase/EducationPolicies/socialmediapolicy.md

 #### Should (recommended)
 * Parents should always keep in mind that their posts and interactions are public.
 * Parents should choose the most appropriate method of communication with the school depending on the matter in which they wish to discuss.
+* Parents should not expect a response from questions or comments posted on social media accounts as due to volume of visitors, they can be missed.

 #### May (optional)
 * Parents may interact, comment and share content posted on school official accounts as often as they wish.